JDCRecomendable/JDCRecomendable/README.md

 ```

 ### What I Do
-🎓 Software Engineering Student @ The University of Auckland
+🎓 Doctoral Student @ The University of Auckland
 💼 Research Assistant @ The University of Auckland
-🖥️ Part-Time Software Developer @ Windcave Ltd

 ### What I Know
 🐧 `Linux` | `Docker` | `Bash` | `Zsh` | `MariaDB` | `MySQL` | `btw I use Arch`